-One that let you search for meals available at local restaurants, or through recipes, or at local markets where you could find the ingredients to make your meal?
+One that lets you search for meals available at local restaurants, or through recipes, or at local markets where you could find the ingredients to make your meal?

 What if it provided information about each dish based upon flavors such as saltiness or bitterness, leanness or fattiness, hotness or coldness?

-Would recommendations for alternative meals, and complementary sides and beverages based upon other searchers’ selections help?
+Would recommendations for alternative meals, and complimentary sides and beverages based upon other searchers’ selections help?

 A Yahoo patent application published last week describes such a Meal finder search (US Patent Application 20080147611).

-As a one time chef at a number of restaurants, I would appreciate such a food based search engine.
+As a one time chef at many restaurants, I would appreciate such a food search engine.
 I also like the idea of being able to look at information regarding the flavors and the composition of meals.

 Conventional Meal Searches